-The Preference Tracker logs the operator's interaction with the UI, in order to infer the operator's preferences and adjust the display of the operational picture accordingly (e. g., by only showing the operator's preferred layers and level of detail).
+The Preference Tracker logs the operator's interaction with the UI, in order to infer the operator's preferences and adjust the OP display accordingly (for instance by only showing the operator's preferred layers and level of detail).

 E. Knowledge Exploration